FFizzZZ/Fizz/Notes/TCP_IP/10_User Datagram Protocol (UDP) and IP Fragmentation.md

 ![image](https://user-images.githubusercontent.com/46720890/120296257-868e0900-c2fa-11eb-8b51-14fa11550c68.png)

 * The *identification* field value (set by the original sender) is copied to each fragment and is used to group them together when they arrive.
 The *Fragment Offset* field gives the offset of the first byte of the fragment payload byte in the original IPv4 datagram (in 8-byte units).

+* When a fragment of a TCP segment is lost, TCP retransmits the entire TCP segment, which corresponds to an entire IP datagram.
+There is no way to resend only one fragment of a datagram.
+Indeed, if the fragmentation was done by an intermediate router, and not the originating system, there is no way for the originating system to know how the datagram was fragmented.
+For this reason, fragmentation is often avoided.